The Betwixt and Between Myth Meaning & Symbolism

 Listen now, and let the hearth-fire grow low.
 In the time when the world was younger and the veil thinner, there was a youth named Cernonos.
 He was of the tribe, yet not fully.
 Born at the exact moment the last light of Samhain fled and the dark of the new year began, he belonged to neither day nor night.
 His feet knew the paths of the village, but his eyes were always drawn to the fringe of the forest, where the ordered world of posts and hearths frayed into the whispering, root-tangled unknown.

-One evening, as the dimmet-light bled across [the sky](/myths/the-sky “Myth from Persian culture.”/), a silence fell—a silence so deep it had a voice.
-It called from the place where the great river Nith met the salt-churn of [the sea](/myths/the-sea “Myth from Greek culture.”/).
-It was a place of neither fresh [water](/myths/water “Myth from Chinese culture.”/) nor salt, a roiling, foaming broth of both.
-The elders said to shun it, for it was [the threshold](/myths/the-threshold “Myth from Folklore culture.”/) of [Tír na nÓg](/myths/tr-na-ng “Myth from Celtic culture.”/), and to step there was to be untethered from all worlds.
+One evening, as the dimmet-light bled across the sky, a silence fell—a silence so deep it had a voice.
+It called from the place where the great river Nith met the salt-churn of the sea.
+It was a place of neither fresh water nor salt, a roiling, foaming broth of both.
+The elders said to shun it, for it was the threshold of TĂr na nĂ“g, and to step there was to be untethered from all worlds.

 But the call was a hook in Cernonos’s soul.
 He walked, leaving the scent of bread and peat-smoke behind.
 The air grew damp and thick.
 He came to the estuary, a vast, grey plain of water and mist.
 There, upon a hummock of grass that was neither truly land nor shore, stood a figure.
 It was the Guardian of the Ford.
 Its form shifted like the mist—sometimes an old man with eyes of deep pools, sometimes a great stag with antlers that held captured stars.